techcow2/Tips-Tricks-for-AI-Coder/README.md

    - *“This screenshot shows the current UI.
 The ‘Add to Cart’ button is missing below each product listing.
 Please analyze the code and make sure the button appears in the correct location.”*

 4. **Comparing Designs:**
-   Use screenshots of designs from similar apps or websites as inspiration and ask the AI to replicate elements from those designs:
+   Use screenshots of designs from similar apps or projects as inspiration and ask the AI to replicate elements from those designs:
    - *“Here’s a screenshot of a competitor’s navbar.
 Make my navbar look like this, matching its style and responsiveness.”*

 ---